YuhanL1n/CSCI5828/homework01.md

     the computer scientists.
 Software engineering is an area that make use of those theories in production scientifically and practically.

-**6. In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
+6. **In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
 Define each of these concepts as they are related to software engineering and discuss their importance.**